shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 11 Sept 2019
 ```
-- WhatsApp Assistant login failure should be notified with different subjects and only once in a day.
-Also copy 7Targets support group in this email.
+- WhatsApp Assistant login failure should be notified with different subjects and copy 7Targets support
 - Ability to add User Note from UI for each lead
 - Show Deactivated reason on mobile view too
 - In Timeline graph, open the message even when user clicks on the circles